-6.4 Role of Parliament
+119 Role of Parliament

-- (1) Parliament must protect this Constitution and promote democratic governance in Zimbabwe. - (2) Parliament has power to ensure that the provisions of this Constitution are upheld and that all institutions and agencies of the State and Government act constitutionally and in the national interest. - (3) For the purposes of subsection (2), all institutions and agencies of government at every level are accountable to Parliament.
+Parliament must protect this Constitution and promote democratic governance in Zimbabwe.

+Parliament has power to ensure that the provisions of this Constitution are upheld and that the State and all institutions and agencies of government at every level act constitutionally and in the national interest.

+For the purposes of subsection (2), all institutions and agencies of the State and government at every level are accountable to Parliament.

-THE SENATE
+PART 3 THE SENATE

-6.5 Composition of Senate
+120 Composition of Senate

-(1) The Senate consists of eighty-eight Senators, of whom-
+The Senate consists of eighty Senators, of whom--

-- (a) six are elected from each of the provinces into which Zimbabwe is divided, by a system of proportional representation conforming with subsection (2); - (b) sixteen are chiefs, of whom two are elected by the provincial Councils of Chiefs from each of the provinces, other than the metropolitan provinces, into which Zimbabwe is divided: - (c) the President and Vice-President of the national Council of Chiefs; - (d) eight are Provincial Governors, one from each of the provinces, other than the metropolitan provinces, into which Zimbabwe is divided; and - (e) two are elected in the manner prescribed in the Electoral Law to represent persons with disabilities. - (2) Elections of Senators must be conducted in accordance with the Electoral Law, which must ensure that the Senators referred to in subsection (1)(a) are elected under a party-list system of proportional representation- - (a) which is based on the votes cast for candidates representing political parties in each of the provinces in the general election for members of the National Assembly; and - (b) in which male and female candidates are listed alternately, every list being headed by a female candidate.
+- (a) six are elected from each of the provinces into which Zimbabwe is divided, by a system of proportional representation conforming with subsection (2); - (b) sixteen are chiefs, of whom two are elected by the provincial assembly of Chiefs from each of the provinces, other than the metropolitan provinces, into which Zimbabwe is divided; - (c) the President and Deputy President of the National Council of Chiefs; and - (d) two are elected in the manner prescribed in the Electoral Law to represent persons with disabilities.

+Elections of Senators must be conducted in accordance with the Electoral Law, which must ensure that the Senators referred to in subsection (1)(a) are elected under a party-list system of proportional representation--

+- (a) which is based on the votes cast for candidates representing political parties in each of the provinces in the general election for Members of the National Assembly; and - (b) in which male and female candidates are listed alternately, every list being headed by a female candidate.

-6.6 Qualifications and disqualifications for election as Senator unless he or she is disqualified under subsection (4) or (5).
+121 Qualifications and disqualifications for election as Senator unless he or she is disqualified under subsection (4) or (5).

-- (1) A person is qualified for election as a Senator referred to in section 6.5(1)(a) if he or she-
+A person is qualified for election as a Senator referred to in section 120(1)(a) or (d) if he or she--

-- (a) is registered as a voter; and

-- (b) is at least forty years of age;
+- (a) is registered as a voter; and - (b) is at least forty years of age;

-- (2) A person is qualified for election as a Senator Chief referred to in section 6.5(1)(b) if he or she-
+A person is qualified for election as a Senator Chief referred to in section 120(1)(b) if he or she-- unless he or she is disqualified under subsection (4) or (5).

-- (a) holds the office of Chief; and

-- (b) is registered as a voter;
+- (a) holds the office of Chief; and - (b) is registered as a voter;